 Learn how to cook delicious Korean dishes

 The Korean culinary culture is varied, catering to many tastes.
 Are you into seafood or fish?
-There are dozens, if not hundreds, of different dishes you could try.
+There are dozens if not hundreds, of different dishes you could try.
 Or perhaps you prefer noodles or dumplings?
-My mouth waters just thinking of the so-called Pyongyang cold noodles (naengmyeon).
-But if you are a meat lover, South Korea is a paradise since they have an entire culture built around barbecue.

 Read also: Dining in South Korea, what to know

-If you don’t just want to taste the local cuisine, but want to learn how to cook some of the iconic dishes, you shouldn’t miss taking a Korean Cooking Class with Full-Course Meal & Local Market Tour in Seoul.
+If you don’t just want to taste the local cuisine but want to learn how to cook some of the iconic dishes, you shouldn’t miss taking a Korean Cooking Class with a Full-Course Meal & Local Market Tour in Seoul.

-You’ll have lunch and dinner covered, get to interact with like-minded people, and also get to explore a market with a local.
+You’ll have lunch and dinner covered, interact with like-minded people, and explore a market with a local.

 Take some cool pictures at COEX Library & have tea at Bongeunsa Temple

-At the COEX Library, you will only find books in Korean, you cannot buy anything, and it’s a place where people come to socialize.
-Snap a few pictures and make your way next door, to Bongeunsa Temple.
+At the COEX Library, you will only find books in Korean; you cannot buy anything, and it’s a place where people socialize.
+Snap a few pictures and make your way next door to Bongeunsa Temple.

-The tea place is hosted inside a traditional style Korean house, and along with your tea, you can enjoy traditional rice sweets.
+The tea place is located inside a traditional Korean house, and you can enjoy traditional rice sweets along with your tea.

-Even if it is raining outside, sit by the wide window, with a steamy tea in hand, and admire the beautiful surroundings.
+Even if it is raining outside, you can sit by the wide window with a steamy tea and admire the beautiful surroundings.

 Visit one of the many museums in Seoul

-Apart from visiting the palaces, history or art lovers can and should make time to see some of Seoul’s interesting museums.
+Apart from visiting the palaces, history or art lovers can and should see some of Seoul’s interesting museums.

 If you want something traditional, don’t skip seeing

-The National Museum of Korea – learn about history and culture, from the past to the present days, in one of the six galleries.
+The National Museum of Korea – learn about history and culture in one of the six galleries, from the past to the present.

-The National Folk Museum of Korea – is located in the center of the city, only a few steps away from one of the main Palace, here is where you will step back in time and see how Koreans used to live.
+The National Folk Museum of Korea is located in the center of the city, only a few steps away from one of the main Palaces.
+Here, you will step back in time and see how Koreans used to live.
 They have three permanent exhibitions and various special exhibitions.

-Seoul Muesum of History – if you don’t feel like visiting DMZ or you don’t have the time to get there, but you still want to learn about South Korea’s history come to this museum.
+Seoul Museum of History – if you don’t feel like visiting DMZ or have the time to get there but still want to learn about South Korea’s history, come to this museum.
 The entrance is free, and you will learn about the Joseon Era, the Korean Empire, Seoul under Japanese Control, the Republic of Korea, and more.

-The War Memorial of Korea – is only for history lovers, and in particular for those passionate about war.
-You will step through some of the most important Korean eras: the Three Kingdoms, Goreyo, Joseon, the Korean Empire, and the Japanese occupation.
+The War Memorial of Korea – is only for history lovers, particularly those passionate about war.
+You will follow some of the most important Korean eras: the Three Kingdoms, Goreyo, Joseon, the Korean Empire, and the Japanese occupation.

 Seoul Museum of CraftArt – beautiful Korean embroidery and crafts set at the heart of the Bukchon Hanok Village.